Little Mosque on the Prairie: International telecast and home media releases

 From June 12, 2008, Télévision de Radio-Canada, CBC Television's French-language counterpart, aired a French-language dub of the series titled La Petite Mosquée dans la Prairie.

 The series began airing under the name Little Mosque on Hulu in June 2012.

 The series made its American television debut on Pivot in August 2013 under the name Little Mosque.

 Entertainment One has released all six seasons of Little Mosque on the Prairie on DVD in Region 1 (Canada only).
 Season 6 was released on 23 October 2012.

 The cover art for the first season DVD.

 The series' logo used for the cover art of the DVD releases does not use the mosque imagery of the televised version, thus rendering it similar to that used by Little House on the Prairie except for the use of the word "Mosque" instead of "House".

-As of 2023, the series is currently streaming on both services: The Roku Channel and Tubi.
+As of 2023, the series is streaming on both services: The Roku Channel and Tubi.